ffloyd/heavy_control/README.md

 `always_load` differs from `require_dependency`.
 It explicitly resolves constant names on initalization via `constantize` (before other constants are loaded).
 Also it happens each reload in development.

-It seems to be a bit more accurate way than `require_dependency` because constant resolving involves rails autoloading mechanism without direct using of more "low-level" `require_dependency`.
+It seems to be a bit more accurate way than `require_dependency` because constant resolving involves Rails autoloading mechanism without direct using of more "low-level" `require_dependency`.
 Also it guarantees that `ignore_subfolder` feature will work as expected.

 ## Development